How to Buy Rigid Foam Insulation (With R-Value Chart)

 Extruded polystyrene (XPS) rigid foam insulation is commonly used in larger construction projects.
 It’s typically green, blue, or pink in color and is available in varying thicknesses and profile edges.

-R-value of XPS foam insulation is between R4.5 to R5.0 per inch, making it slightly more efficient than EPS foam insulation.
+The R-value of XPS foam insulation is between R4.5 and R5.0 per inch, making it slightly more efficient than EPS foam insulation.

 Additionally, XPS insulation is available in both unfaced and faced options.
-This allows homeowners to choose whether they want a more breathable insulation, or whether they want to keep moisture out with a vapor barrier.
+This allows homeowners to choose whether they want more breathable insulation or to keep moisture out with a vapor barrier.

 However, XPS isn’t as environmentally friendly as other options.
 That makes it less popular with green builders, mindful of their carbon footprint.

 It is not ideal to use XPS rigid insulation below grade due to the chances of moisture permeability.
-If you choose extruded polystyrene insulation for your garage or basement, be sure to use proper wrapping and taping to block air and moisture.
+If you choose extruded polystyrene insulation for your garage or basement, use proper wrapping and taping to block air and moisture.

-Finally, this material does lose some of its insulation properties over time, becoming less effective as time passes.
+Finally, this material loses some of its insulation properties over time, becoming less effective.

-Polyisocyanurate (ISO) is a closed-cell, insulation normally found in industrial applications.
-It’s occasionally found in residential homes, even with the high price tag it carries.
+Polyisocyanurate (ISO) is a closed-cell insulation typically found in industrial applications.
+It’s occasionally found in residential homes, even with its high price tag.

-The R-value of ISO materials ranges between R7.0 and R8.0 per inch, making it the highest rated insulation on this list.
+The R-value of ISO materials ranges between R7.0 and R8.0 per inch, making it the highest-rated insulation on this list.
 Additionally, it’s usually sold as faced–insulation.
-It’s reflective foil facing helps sealing and provides additional energy savings by acting as a radiant barrier in addition to insulation
+Its reflective foil facing helps seal and provides additional energy savings by acting as a radiant barrier in addition to insulation.

 Polyisocyanurate rigid foam insulation is prone to off-gassing over time.
 This makes it less effective over time, reducing its R-value.
-Consequently, ISO rigid insulation materials are not ideal for extreme cold weather applications.
+Consequently, ISO rigid insulation materials are unsuitable for extreme cold weather applications.

 Additionally, it can absorb water, so it’s not for ground contact coverage, below-grade applications, or in areas that see regular freezing temperatures.